Waardenburg syndrome type 1

-Waardenburg Syndrome Type 1 is a congenital disorder that caused by a mutation in the PAX3 gene that results in abnormal development in the neural crest during early development.
+Waardenburg syndrome type 1 is a congenital disorder that caused by a mutation in the PAX3 gene that results in abnormal development in the neural crest during early development.
 Type 1 results in early graying and white forelock and a notable distance between the eyes, noted as dystopia canthorum.
-Common symptoms of the disease also includes non-progressive hearing loss in majority of patients with Type 1.
-Patients can display complete or partial heterochromia and hypoplastic blue irides and congenital leukemia.
+Common symptoms of the disease also includes non-progressive hearing loss in majority of patients with type 1.
+Patients can display complete or partial heterochromia and hypoplastic blue irides and congenital leukoderma.

 Presentation

-Type 1 of the Waardenburg Syndrome’s notable feature is dystopia canthorum.
+Type 1 of the Waardenburg syndrome's notable feature is dystopia canthorum.
 Along with this feature, some patients' eyelids are fused medially, resulting in medial sclerae.
 Inferior lachrymal is moved laterally, along with punctae opposite of the cornea.
 Other features include high and broad nasal root and also nasi hypoplasia.
 A squared jaw is reported in some patients.
 Others present with spina bifida due to the mutation in the neural crest during early development.
 Other features include the white forelock and graying that occurs in most patients prior to reaching age thirty.
 In extremely rare cases, the forelock may even be colored red rather than white.
 The coloring of the forelock may differ from patient to patient.
 It can appear at birth, or later in the life of those affected and size may vary.
 It is usually observed in the midline of the hair, but it can appear in other locations as well.
 Associated with the hair forelock, skin pigmentation can also appear in different parts of the body and limbs (suspected to be caused by the mutation in KIT).
 In parts of the body of some patients, congenital leukoderma is observed.

-Similar to other types of the syndrome, Type 1 displays heterochromia in some patients, sometimes complete or partial.
+Similar to other types of the syndrome, type 1 displays heterochromia in some patients, sometimes complete or partial.
 If it happens to be partial, the differently colored iris is separated from the radial segment of the eye.
-Deficient iris stroma along with hypoplastic blue arises have also been found in some patients with Type 1.
+Deficient iris stroma along with hypoplastic blue arises have also been found in some patients with type 1.
 Another one of the symptoms is hearing loss, presenting in about 69% of cases.
 The types of hearing loss reported in patients differ over a great spectrum.
 Some of which could be bilateral or unilateral, sensorineural sometimes a combination of different ones in each ear.
-The most common loss types reported for Type 1 are profound and bilateral.
-Waardenburg Type 1 is estimated to cause 3% of overall congenital deaf children.
+The most common loss types reported for type 1 are profound and bilateral.
+Waardenburg type 1 is estimated to cause 3% of overall congenital deaf children.